rsim/ruby-plsql/README.md

 and then you do not need to specify plsql.connection (this is also safer when ActiveRecord reestablishes connection to database).

+### Cheat Sheet:

+You may have a look at this [Cheat Sheet](http://cheatography.com/jgebal/cheat-sheets/ruby-plsql-cheat-sheet/) for instructions on how to use ruby-plsql

 INSTALLATION
 ------------